 - Owners Laurence and Daniel are superb, inspiring hosts

-- Guests rave about the seasonal farm-to-table food; rates are half board
+- Guests rave about the seasonal farm-to-table food (the menu changes daily, and is a surprise!); rates are half board

 - Just 12 bedrooms, which helps retain an intimate feel